A Level Tutors

-The Advanced Level (A-Level) now refers to the second half of an Advanced-Level (A-Level) qualification, typically studied in Year 13 (between the ages of 17 and 18) in the UK.
-Students generally study between 3 and 4 subjects, with no restrictions on choice of subject other than that they must have studied it in Year 12.
+The Advanced Level (A Level) qualification refers to Level 3 qualifications sat after GCSEs and before undergraduate study.
+Typically, it is studied in Years 12-13 (between the ages of 16-18) in the UK.
+Students generally study between 3 and 4 subjects, with no restrictions on choice of subjects other than what is offered by their college or school.

 After the A level reforms a few years ago, the examinations for most subjects take place in May or June of Year 13.
 This replaced the modular system in 2016.
 The previous system allowed students to sit and 'save' their marks in separate examinations that contributed toward their overall A level grade, with a 50/50 split between AS (the first year) and A2 (the second year) of the qualifications.
 Now, 100% of the grade is determined by the examinations (and for some subjects, partially the coursework) in the final year of study.